aklump/drupal_feature_switches/README.md

 If you have a switch that is dependent on the current user having, say, a given role, you will need to wait until that current user is loaded to calculate that value and set the switch since the container is not yet initialized in _settings.php_ when you defined the switch.
 So to do that, you can listen for the `\Symfony\Component\HttpKernel\KernelEvents::REQUEST` event, and then set the value accordingly.

 It's possible to set a switch anywhere in your code, so this is just a tested suggestion.
 This event is the earliest point when the user is available, in the Drupal bootstrap.

+When you do this you must have a custom module, where you can add the event listener.

+And you must declare a dependency on the feature_switches module.

 ### The Event Listener Class